 6. Apricot Daffodils

-Grow Organic Peaceful Valley shares how you can grow spring blooming perennial bulbs this fall:
+Watch this video from Grow Organic Peaceful Valley on how you can grow spring blooming perennial bulbs this fall:

 It's the promise of flowers blooming that makes the anticipation for spring exciting.
 Make sure your garden has these slumbering bulb perennial plants that will awaken and surprise you in the spring.